IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide.md

 You can run a streaming application in the following modes:

 * In a **Streaming Analytics service running on IBM Cloud** (STREAMING_ANALYTICS_SERVICE).
 In this mode, the application is run in the cloud in a Streaming Analytics service.
 The Streaming Analytics service is a cloud version of IBM Streams, so you don't need to install Streams to build Python applications for the service.
-* In the **IBM Streams add-on in IBM Cloud Private for Data** (DISTRIBUTED).
+* In the **IBM Streams add-on in IBM Cloud Pak for Data** (DISTRIBUTED).
 The application is developed in a Jupyter notebook and deployed to the IBM Streams add-on instance.
 * As a **Streams distributed application** (DISTRIBUTED).
 When running in this mode, the application is deployed automatically on your local IBM Streams instance.
 * As a **Streams Application Bundle file** (BUNDLE).
 When running in this mode, the application produces a Streams Application Bundle (SAB) file that you can then deploy on your IBM Streams instance or Streaming Analytics service instance by using the `streamtool submitjob` command or by using the application console.
 * As a **stand-alone application** (STANDALONE).
 When running in this mode, the application produces a SAB file, but rather than submitting the SAB file to an instance, the bundle is executed.
 The bundle runs within a single process and can be terminated with Ctrl-C interrupts.